-One hardware comparator is built inside the PFS122; Fig.4 shows its hardware diagram.
+One hardware comparator is built inside the PFS123; Fig.4 shows its hardware diagram.
 It can compare signals between two pins or with either internal reference voltage V{internal R} or internal bandgap reference voltage.
 The two signals to be compared, one is the plus input and the other one is the minus input.
 For the minus input of comparator can be PA3, PA4, Internal bandgap 1.20 volt, PB6, PB7 or V{internal R} selected by bit [3:1] of gpcc register, and the plus input of comparator can be PA4 or V{internal R} selected by bit 0 of gpcc register.

-The comparator result can be selected through gpcs.7 to forcibly output to PA0 whatever input or output state.
-It can be a direct output or sampled by Timer2 clock (TM2_CLK) which comes from Timer2 module.
-The output polarity can be also inverted by setting gpcc.4 register.
-The comparator output can be used to request interrupt service or read through gpcc.6.
+The output result can be enabled to output to PA0 directly, or sampled by Time2 clock (TM2_CLK) which comes from Timer2 module.
+The output can be also inversed the polarity by bit 4 of gpcc register, the comparator output can be used to request interrupt service.